Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Covariant form of spatial gradient in cylindrical coordinate

-Therefore, the velocity gradient expressed in (\ref{eq:covariantvelocitygradient}) transforms as a tensor \citep[for details, see e.g.][]{thiffeault2001,frewer2009,ariki2015}.
-This calculation rule of a derivative is used for any vector and tensor quantities in an inertial frame of cylindrical coordinates.
-For example, the gradients of the second-rank contravariant tensor $A_{ij}$ in cylindrical coordinates can be calculated as follows:
+Therefore, the velocity gradient expressed in Eq.~(\ref{eq:covariantvelocitygradient2}) transforms as a tensor under local orthogonal transformation (for details, see e.g., Refs.~\cite{thiffeault2001,frewer2009,ariki2015}).
+This calculation rule of a derivative is used for any vector and tensor quantities in cylindrical coordinates.
+For example, the gradients of the second-rank tensor $A_{ij}$ in cylindrical coordinates can be calculated in this formulation as follows: